hivesolutions/appier/doc/events.md

         self.trigger("cat_meowed")
 ```

-This event can be listened to, and acted upon, in a different model:
+This event can be listened to and acted upon in a different model:

 ```python
 import cat